Agilulfe/website-thumbnail-generator/README.md

-Thumbnail generator, built with Vue.js for the frontend and Golang for the backend.
+Thumbnail generator, built with Vue.js for the front-end and Golang for the backend.

 To run on localhost:3000,
 	1) Go to your go directory and clone this repo